baka-shinji/academic-kickstart/content/authors/admin/_index.md

 I am an assistant professor (E&R lecturer) at the University of Exeter and at the Land, Economics, Environment and Policy Institute (LEEP).
 I work at the nexus of environmental, development and mathematical economics.

 My current research studies the drivers of deforestation and the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
 I also study natural resource management under the threat of regime shifts and natural catastrophes.
 Additionally, I work on probability theory and stochastic analysis, with a focus on nonlinear diffusion processes.
-I am a classical pianist.
+I am a classical pianist, performing internationally.